entity-toolkit/nttiny/README.md

 ### `glfw`

-In case you already have the `glfw` library install on your system -- change the `LIBRARIES` variable in `Makefile` from `glfw3` to `glfw` and skip this.
+In case you already have the `glfw` library installed on your system -- change the `LIBRARIES` variable in `Makefile` from `glfw3` to `glfw` and skip this.
 Otherwise here's an instruction on how to compile it and put as a static library.

 ```shell
 # for convenience define the path to source code as a variable